Wazuh server cluster

 Code structure

 The cluster is built on top of asyncio.Protocol.
-This Python framework helps us develop asynchronous communication protocols by just defining a few functions:
+This Python framework helps us to develop asynchronous communication protocols by just defining a few functions:

 • connection_lost: Defines what to do when the connection is closed.
 It includes an argument containing an exception in case the connection was closed due to an error.

-The wazuh cluster protocol is defined on top of this framework.
+The Wazuh cluster protocol is defined on top of this framework.
 The following diagram shows all Python classes defined based on asyncio.Protocol:

-The higher classes on the diagram (wazuh.core.cluster.common.Handler, wazuh.core.cluster.server.AbstractServerHandler and wazuh.core.cluster.client.AbstractClient) define abstract concepts of what a client and a server is.
+The higher classes on the diagram (wazuh.core.cluster.common.Handler, wazuh.core.cluster.server.AbstractServerHandler, wazuh.core.cluster.common.WazuhCommon, and wazuh.core.cluster.client.AbstractClient) define abstract concepts of what a client and a server is.
 Those abstract concepts are used by the lower classes on the diagram (wazuh.core.cluster.local_server.LocalServerHandler, wazuh.core.cluster.master.MasterHandler, wazuh.core.cluster.worker.WorkerHandler and wazuh.core.cluster.local_client.LocalClientHandler) to define specific communication protocols.
 These specific protocols are described in the Protocols section.

 Protocols